JunqiChoo/Capstone/README.md

 # Smart Cafeteria Tray Return & Food Waste Tracker

+* current progress, left the view insights page with machine learning for prediction and exporting of the data based on the dates into CSV format

 This project is a Final Year Project (FYP) focused on promoting sustainability and reducing food waste at SIT's Punggol Campus.
 The system integrates **hardware, AI, and software** to automatically detect